 *All images were collected around the net hence belonging to their rightful owners.

-If you haven’t noticed, Eric Huang finally get to fulfill his dream of being a producer.
+If you haven’t noticed, Eric Huang finally gets to fulfill his dream of being a producer.
 It’s actually a web series, called Wu Mei Niang (舞魅娘), which will be focused on the stories of some ancient beauties and/or heroine.
-(Click here for full article.)
+(Click here for the full article.)

 Amanda Chou (周曉涵) will be portraying Xi Shi (西施).

 Mandy Tao (陶嫚曼) will be Hua Mu Lan (花木蘭).

 Viola Fang (方妍心) will be Yang Gui Fei (楊貴妃).